thom-99/insvert_demo/README.md

 On principle, inSVert main purpose lies on producing a synthetic ground-truth set of structural variants and inserting them into a reference genome, which will be further processed with the ultimate goal of benchmarking other tools such as variant callers and read mappers.

 # Installation
-when installing inSVert, using a virtual enviroment is highly recommended
+when installing inSVert, using a virtual environment is highly recommended

 ensure your packaging tools are updated:
 ```bash